Kasia Madera

-Katarzyna "Kasia" Madera (born 4 October 1975) is a British journalist and television news presenter.
-She fronts mainly evening and overnight bulletins on BBC One, the BBC News Channel and BBC World News, presenting the Newsday strand on Friday from London with Sharanjit Leyl in Singapore and World News Today on Friday.
+Katarzyna "Kasia" Madera (born 4 October 1974) is a British journalist and television news presenter.
+She fronts mainly morning bulletins on BBC One, the BBC News channel, and formerly presented the Newsday and World News Today.

-In 2013 she became one of the main presenters of World News Today broadcast on BBC Four, BBC World News and the BBC News Channel, and then its deputy presenter following the departure of Zeinab Badawi.
-She is a relief presenter on the BBC News Channel, and the BBC News at One.
+Madera is a main presenter on the BBC News channel covering for the channel's chief presenters and alternative weekend afternoons, and the BBC News at One, as well as for BBC News Polska.

 Early life and education

-Madera was born in London on 4 October 1975 to Polish parents, her mother came from the town of Garwolin, in eastern Poland, and her father came from Lviv (then part of Poland, now located in western Ukraine).
+Madera was born at St Mary's Hospital in Paddington, London on 4 October 1974 to Polish parents, her father was born in Lviv (then part of Poland, now located in western Ukraine); he died when she was six months old.
+She is an only child.
 She graduated from Queen Mary & Westfield, University of London, with a 2:1 in French and politics.

 Career

 After joining the BBC graduate programme in 2002, she initially presented BBC Three's youth-oriented news bulletin 60 Seconds.
-She then presented the round-up of the day's entertainment and celebrity news in E24.Formally joining the BBC News Channel as a news presenter, she presents as a regular stand-in, alongside her roles on Newsday and World News Today.
-She works for BBC News and BBC World News as the news anchor of the evening and overnight bulletins..
-Madera presented the most-watched BBC One, the BBC News Channel and BBC World News simulcast following the opening ceremony of London 2012 Olympics when the Channel achieved its highest ever viewing figures.
+She then presented the round-up of the day's entertainment and celebrity news in E24.

+Formally joining the BBC News channel as a news presenter, she presented as a regular stand-in, alongside her roles on Newsday and World News Today.
+She worked for BBC News and BBC World News as the news anchor of the evening and overnight bulletins..
+Madera presented the most-watched BBC One, the BBC News channel and BBC World News simulcast following the opening ceremony of London 2012 Olympics when the Channel achieved its highest ever viewing figures.
 Also the overnight coverage of The Death of Nelson Mandela.

-Madera speaks Polish, and as a result reported for the BBC News Channel on the 2007 Polish parliamentary election and again in 2015, 2014 European Elections, and the 2010 Polish Air Force Tu-154 crash in Russia, which killed 96 people including Polish President Lech Kaczyński.
-She also took over from Huw Edwards after the death of Nelson Mandela presenting overnight coverage on BBC One, BBC World News, the BBC News Channel and PBS.
+Madera speaks Polish, and as a result reported for the BBC News channel on the 2007 Polish parliamentary election and again in 2015, 2014 European Elections, and the 2010 Polish Air Force Tu-154 crash in Russia, which killed 96 people including Polish President Lech Kaczyński.
+She also took over from Huw Edwards after the death of Nelson Mandela presenting overnight coverage on BBC One, BBC World News, the BBC News channel and PBS.

-On February 2 2023, it was confirmed that Kasia – alongside many other presenters of the domestic BBC News Channel – would lose their presenting roles as part of the BBC's relaunched news channel.
+On 2 February 2023, it was confirmed that Madera – along with many other presenters of the domestic BBC News channel – would lose their presenting roles as part of the BBC's relaunched news channel.
+In May 2024 Madera and three other presenters started legal action against the BBC on the grounds of sex and age discrimination and equal pay.